Soapbox Science Brussels

 Soapbox Science will be a great opportunity to showcase the amazing work of the female scientists of our country.

 Are you interested in developing a talk with us and in delivering it to the streets of Brussels?
 Don’t hesitate to apply!

 The talks will be in French, Dutch and English (mother tongue of the individual speakers).

 We are a dedicated and motivated team of six researchers and science communication officers involved in space science and working at the Space Pole Site in Uccle, in the Southern part of Brussels.

-We are all very excited to bring the Soapbox Science project to Belgium for the first time!
-We hope that the Brussels event in 2020 will be just the first spark of a long series of events that will hopefully be organised next year in other corners of the country.
 We have some many wonderful women in science in Belgium.
 It’s time for the public to meet them and a Soapbox Science event is just the best format to make this happen.
 We hope that our speakers and their passion will be an inspiration for the future generations of scientists.

 Dr. Lê Binh San Pham, team coordinator, communication officer at the Royal Observatory of Belgium.
 Scientist and science outreach enthousiast.
 Passionate about science and planets and about sharing science to everyone (LinkedIn: lebinhsanpham)